misiektoja/instagram_monitor/docs/usage.md

 FOLLOW_LIST_BROWSER_TIMEOUT = 30
 ```

 Every Playwright channel is a Chromium build, so the browser source only works when the rest of the session presents the same browser.
-Monitoring refuses to start otherwise, rather than let one Instagram session arrive as two different clients:
+Monitoring refuses to start otherwise and the Web Dashboard refuses a settings change that would create the mismatch, rather than let one Instagram session arrive as two different clients:

 | `FOLLOW_LIST_BROWSER_CHANNEL` | needs `USER_AGENT` and `CURL_CFFI_IMPERSONATE` |
 | --- | --- |
 | `chromium`, `chrome` | Chrome |
 | `msedge` | Edge |

 `HTTP_BACKEND` must be `curl_cffi`, since the stock `requests` transport cannot present a browser TLS fingerprint at all. `CURL_CFFI_IMPERSONATE = "auto"` follows `USER_AGENT` and is the simplest way to satisfy this.
-If you leave `USER_AGENT` empty the tool picks one from the matching family instead of at random. `--doctor` reports a mismatch and names the setting to change, and the Web Dashboard refuses a settings change that would create one, so a running session cannot be switched into it either.
+If you leave `USER_AGENT` empty the tool picks one from the matching family instead of at random.

 What to expect: